About Pine Nuts

 Category Overview

-Nuts are generally abundant in arginine and poor in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally rich in arginine and not very high in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.Practical Recommendations

 Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
 This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.